 Through promoting awareness, education, and engagement, we set out to:

-Join us at the Maternal & Infant Health summit on Wednesday, September 12 or chime in on social media with #DCMaternalHealth.
+Join us at the Maternal & Infant Health Summit on September 15th, 2020 or chime in on social media with #DCMaternalHealth.
 Follow @MomHealthDC on Twitter and Facebook.

 Consult our Resources page for more information about DC-area services and programs for before, during, and after pregnancy for more information about DC-area services and programs for before, during, and after pregnancy.